Retirement Information for Seniors and Disabled

-Retirement is the point where a person stops employment completely.
+Retirement is the defined as the point in life where a person stops employment completely.
 A person may also semi-retire by reducing work hours.
-Many people choose to retire when they are eligible for private or public pension benefits, although some are forced to retire when physical conditions don't allow the person to work any more (by illness or accident) or as a result of legislation concerning their position.
+Many people choose to retire when they are eligible for private or public pension benefits, although some are forced to retire when physical conditions don't allow the person to work anymore (by illness or accident) or as a result of legislation concerning their position.

-The three major elements of your retirement portfolio are benefits from pensions, savings and investments, and Social Security benefits.
+The three major elements of your retirement portfolio are:

 - One third (31%) of U.S. adults believe there is greater than a 50% chance they will outlive their savings;

 - More than one in ten (12%) think there is a 100% chance their savings will run out someday;

 - One in four (24%) Americans are unsure if their savings will last;

 - More than half (52%) say they have not taken any steps to address the risk of outliving their savings;

 - Nearly a third (30%) say it is not at all likely that Social Security will be there for them when they need it.